 Deliveries of imported water are conducted through the San Gorgonio Pass Water Agency, which is the State Water Contractor for this area.
-BCVWD's Noble Creek spreading facility located in the vicinity of Beaumont Avenue and Cherry Valley Boulevard, has been until now the primary facility in the Beaumont Basin where imported water can be delivered to recharge the groundwater basin.
+BCVWD's Noble Creek spreading facility located in the vicinity of Beaumont Avenue and Cherry Valley Boulevard, has been until now the primary facility in the Beaumont Basin where imported water can be delivered for recharge.
 The location of this spreading facility is depicted in Figure 3-3.
-In 2019, the SGPWA completed the construction of a new spreading facility southwest of the intersection of Beaumont Avenue and Brookside Avenue; spreading of imported water at this location took place for the first time in December when the SGPWA spread close to 260 ac-ft.
+In 2019, the SGPWA completed the construction of a new spreading facility southwest of the intersection of Beaumont Avenue and Brookside Avenue; spreading of imported water at this location took place for the first time in December when the SGPWA spread 257.8 ac-ft.

 The BCVWD began taking deliveries of imported water for groundwater recharge in the Fall of 2006 when 3,501 ac-ft were spread pursuant to the storage and recharge agreement on file with Watermaster.
 Deliveries of imported water for BCVWD increased over the next five years peaking in CY 2011 at 7,979 ac-ft and declining through 2015 to an all-time low of 2,773 ac-ft.
 Over the last four years, BCVWD has spread close to 50,000 ac-ft of imported water at the Noble Creek facilities.
-A total of 97,887 ac-ft of imported water have been spread by this agency since CY 2006 as documented in Table 3-4.
+A total of 97,887 ac-ft of imported water have been spread on behalf of this agency since CY 2006 as documented in Table 3-4.
+In CY 2019, BCVWD spread 13,645 ac-ft of imported water.

-The City of Banning began purchasing imported water for recharge at the BCVWD's Noble Creek facility in July 2008 and has since recharged 13,692 ac-ft. in accordance with their storage agreement on file with Watermaster.
+The City of Banning began purchasing imported water for recharge at the BCVWD's Noble Creek facility in July 2008 and has since recharged 13,692 ac-ft in accordance with their storage agreement on file with Watermaster.
 During CY 2012 and 2013, Banning spread an average of 100 ac-ft per month; spreading in CY 2014 and 2015 was reduced to approximately half of that amount.
 However, spreading in CY 2016 and 2017 increased significantly to 1,477 ac-ft and 1,350 ac-ft respectively.
 In CY 2019, Banning spread 250 ac-ft of imported water.